Book highlighting education effects published

 The release of this book at this point, when the women’s rights debate in Pakistan is going through a difficult stage, will provide an analytical and academic lens to the complex issues of gender.

-Dr Awan conducted an extensive survey of male and female university students to understand their aspirations and dreams about women's placement in the changing socio-cultural environment of Pakistan.
+Dr Awan conducted an extensive survey of male and female university students to understand their aspirations.

 Comments